girover/javaFxValdation/README.md

 		System.out.println("Failed to pass all rules");
 ```

-The method `pass` will also generate all **error messages** for all rules that the field does not pass.
+The `pass()` and `pass(boolean)` methods generate error messages for all rules that the field does not pass.
-But when a field fails to pass a specific rule, why to check all rules that come after this rule.
-In this case you can pass `true` as an argument to the method `pass(boolean)` to tell the validator to stop checking rules when the first failure occurs.
+This is useful for providing users with specific feedback on what data they entered incorrectly and what needs to be corrected.

 **Example**